hassan-alhujhoj/Go-Kart-Project/README.md

 ### Throttle average current
-Throttle sets average current and you limit aveage forward current to <150A, peak forward current to <350A and reverse current to <100A.Note: that you will only get full marks for this requirement if your controller actually attempts to push the average forward current >100A.
+Throttle sets average current and you limit aveage forward current to <150A, peak forward current to <350A and reverse current to <100A.
+Note: that you will only get full marks for this requirement if your controller actually attempts to push the average forward current >100A.

 ## Contributers